tiny8877/okta.github.io/_source/_use_cases/inline_hooks/index.md

 ### Security

-To secure the communication channel between Okta and your external service, HTTPS is always used and header-based authentication is implemented in the request.
+To secure the communication channel between Okta and your external service, HTTPS is used for requests, and support is provided for header-based authentication.
+Okta recommends that you implement an authentication scheme using the authentication header, to be used to authenticate every request received by your external service.

 ## The Response